-- (1) WORKFORCE CAPABILITY and CAPACITY What are your current levels and TRENDS in KEY MEASURES of WORKFORCE CAPABILITY and CAPACITY, including staffing levels and appropriate skills? - (2) WORKFORCE Climate What are your current levels and TRENDS in KEY MEASURES OF INDICATORS of your WORKFORCE climate, including WORKFORCE health, safety, and security and WORKFORCE services and benefits, as appropriate? - (3) WORKFORCE ENGAGEMENT What are your current levels and trends in Key MEASURES OF INDICATORS OF WORKFORCE ENGAGEMENT and WORKFORCE satisfaction? - (4) WORKFORCE Development What are your current levels and TRENDS in KEY MEASURES OR INDICATORS OF WORKFORCE and leader development?
+- (1) Workforce Capability and Capacity What are your current levels and trends in key measures of workforce capability and capacity, including staffing levels and appropriate skills? - (2) Workforce Climate What are your current LEVELS and TRENDS in KEY MEASURES OF INDICATORS of your workforce climate, including workforce health, safety, and security and workforce services and benefits, as appropriate? - (3) Workforce Engagement What are your current levels and trends in key measures or indicators of workforce engagement and workforce satisfaction? - (4) Workforce Development What are your current Levels and TRENDS in KEY MEASURES OR INDICATORS of WORKFORCE and leader development?